davrec72/clang-meta/README.md

 # clang-meta

-*[UPDATE 11/10: clang folder added, should work now, sorry for the boneheaded mistake :)]*
+*[UPDATE 11/10: clang folder added, should work now, sorry for the trouble]*

 A C++ compiler with added meta-programming features:
 1) **static reflection** (of just about anything - templates, function definitions, other reflections, you name it),